fhoedemakers/PicoSystem_InfoNes/README.md

 Store and play multiple Nintendo NES games on the [Pimoroni PicoSystem](https://shop.pimoroni.com/products/picosystem) RP2040 gaming handheld.
 A menu system is included for choosing your games to play.

-There are two sound options:
+There are two options for:

 - [Using the internal speaker.
 Low quality](#sound-through-internal-speaker)
 - [Using a speaker mod, better quality](#speaker-mod-for-better-sound)